CMakePP/CMinx/tests/README.rst

 examples
 ========

 This directory contains examples of how to write CMinx documentation, and  how to use the Python classes which are part of CMinx.
+Compared to the content in the ``test_samples`` directory, the contents of ``examples`` are meant to be more tutorial like whereas the contents of ``test_samples`` are more snippet-like.

 test_samples
 ============